 So, if you decide to hire a bookkeeper or an accounts employee, knowledge and skills are an important area to focus on.
 Remember good skills include communication skills as it is important that the person you hire is able to communicate effectively with you and your team.
 Of course, you want to be sure that they process your information on time and keep systems up to date, but you also want to ensure that they understand how to interpret your financial information and communicate it in a way that helps your business become more profitable.

 When weighing up the advantages of having an in-house accounts team who work exclusively for you versus outsourcing to a specialist who works with other businesses, keep in mind that a specialist service provider can often provide valuable insight and reporting because of their knowledge of the trends affecting businesses similar to yours — for example, they may be able to tell you if you are spending more on certain services than your peers, if your sales and pricing are better or worse than your competitors, or if your payroll costs are out of line.

 Key questions to ask when choosing an accounts or payroll service provider

 For many owner-managed businesses and SMEs, when they weigh up the business case, the decision to outsource accounts and payroll becomes a ‘no-brainer’.
 However, it is important to choose the right service provider.
 Key questions to ask in this regard include:

 - Where are they based?
 There may be risks to consider if you intend to use a service provider in another jurisdiction.

 - What services will they provide and what is their pricing structure?
-For information on the services GroForth provides, check out our dedicated page for accountants.
+For information on the services GroForth provides, check out this article on our payroll and bookkeeping services.